Helping museum visitors appreciate art

 Features

-I had a prototype for what seemed like a viable product, but would actual users appreciate it and find it intuitive to navigate?
-I recruited five people on whom to test the prototype.
-Some identified as veteran visitors of museums and art galleries, while others did not.
+I had a prototype for what seemed like a viable product, but would actual users appreciate what it could do and find it intuitive to navigate?
+I recruited five people on whom to test it.
+Some identified as veteran visitors of museums and art galleries, while others didn’t.

 Findings:

-I now had validation of the design.
-This was indeed an app that would benefit actual museum and art gallery visitors.
-And I also had feedback that would help me to refine the app if I decided to develop it further into a marketable product.
+I now knew that this was indeed an app that could benefit actual museum and art gallery visitors, and I also had feedback that would help me to refine the app if I decided to develop it further into a marketable product someday.
+The sprint had been a success.

 “Being able to have a guide like this in your own hands ups accessibility.”